 Denim jackets are great for parties and casual hangouts.
 You can even wear them on a day-to-day basis, with all sorts of outfits, and still, look dashing.
 The area where denim jackets fall short is formal and business situations.
 While you can wear them to the office occasionally, they are not the best option for that environment and will most likely look out of place.

 Leather jackets are the true leaders when it comes to versatility.
 You can wear a leather jacket to your office, to a party, on a Saturday morning walk, to grocery shopping, at a hangout with friends, and many more situations.
-Outside temperature does play a major role in its useability, but you’ll find a leather jacket very useful and most scenarios.
+Outside temperature does play a significant role in its useability, but you’ll find a leather jacket very useful and most scenarios.

 Modern-day clothing is not just about covering our bodies.
 It is a way for us to express ourselves through our sense of fashion, and when it comes to style, both denim and leather are masters of their territory.